ucsb-seclab/dr_checker/README.md

 optional arguments:
   -h, --help        show this help message and exit
-  -b TARGET_BRANCH  Branch (i.e version) of the LLVM to setup.
+  -b TARGET_BRANCH  Branch (i.e. version) of the LLVM to setup.
 Default:
                     release_38 e.g., release_38
   -o OUTPUT_FOLDER  Folder where everything needs to be setup.